 Malaysia’s public health system often has long wait times, leading many people to pay higher premiums for private health insurance.
 As an incentive to their employees, some employers offer group private health insurance, group life insurance, and group accident insurance.
 This is often distributed as a monthly allowance for employees.

 Malaysia’s employment laws fall under the Employment Act of 1955.
 This documents restrictions that pertain to compensation and benefits.
 It’s vital that employers understand employment laws before establishing a business in Malaysia and paying employees.

-When you partner with New Horizons, we assist you to determine the most suitable benefits for your employees.
+When you partner with Horizons, we assist you to determine the most suitable benefits for your employees.
 We also ensure that your employees are paid accurately, on-time, and in accordance with Malaysian employment legislation.